penborter/stretch/_posts/2022-12-31-Stretch-Theme.md

 The theme includes a JS-based theme switch button based on the two theme colours `$dark` and `$light`.

-Basically the colours are swapped throughout when the button is clicked, with some minor exceptions that can be found in [layout.scss](https://github.com/penborter/stretch-theme/blob/main/_sass/layout.scss), under the `[data-theme="dark"]` styles.
+Basically, the colours are swapped throughout when the button is clicked, with some minor exceptions that can be found in [layout.scss](https://github.com/penborter/stretch-theme/blob/main/_sass/layout.scss), under the `[data-theme="dark"]` styles.
 The two colour system will still work if the theme switch button isn't included.

 ### List.html